Mondkatjes Mondkatjes logo text Stay safe, stay cute.

 View

-Corona rules in Rotterdam: face masks and distancing in April 2024
+Corona rules in Rotterdam: face masks and distancing in November 2024

 In August the Rotterdam mayor took stricter measures against the spread of coronavirus; read further Mondkatjes blog and discover more about the use of face masks.